 We want to incorporate the signals of these subdetector, upgraded in Long Shutdown 1, into the trigger decision.
 With a Muon Track fast Tag, MTT, it is possible to use the track information of high-energy muons early in the trigger decision.

-Moreover, we were studying a possible additional detector component of the CMS detector for the operation at the planned HL-LHC (high luminosity LHC).
 Work in the MTT project for HL-LHC are in the area of prototype development.
 Several prototype detectors for the MTT project have so far been successfully put into operation and tested in test beam experiments.
 Out of this work, spin-off projects have emerged, e.g. the radiography of fast neutrons.

-In recent years, our main objectives were in the following areas.
 As part of the CMS silicon tracker our detector group were employed with three main themes

 - Operation and optimization of the performance of the silicon strip tracker